geseib/awsnetworkshop/website/content/52-PrivateLink/30-Deploy Workload.md

 ## Deploy a LoadBalanced Web in the NP2 VPC

-Run CloudFormation template 6.tgw-privatelink.yaml to deploy a Network LoadBalncer in either new subnets or the private subnets.
+Run CloudFormation template 6.tgw-privatelink.yaml to deploy a Network LoadBalancer in either new subnets or the private subnets.
 The template will also deploy a Web Application using an Autoscaling Group in the NP2 private subnets.

 ## HOW TO Deploy the NLB and Autoscaling Group